BrianGarland/Mutator/README.md

 A tool to help you find code changes required because of expanding database columns.

 This is a work in progress and will be broken up into multiple phases

-Phase 1: Files to store the data and command to find files, programs, and fields used.
+1. Files to store the data and command to find files, programs, and fields used.
-Phase 2: More files and command to allow the user to define a "mutation".
+2. More files and command to allow the user to define a "mutation".
-Phase 3: Search program to take all that info and find the needed changes.
+3. Search program to take all that info and find the needed changes.
-Pahse 4: Allow user to choose which changes will be made and kick off the "mutation".
+4. Allow user to choose which changes will be made and kick off the "mutation".

 ### Installation